Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-Although TADDY validates its capability on six real-world benchmark datasets of graphs while AddGraph uses only two datasets, TADDY still remains several issues.
-First, TADDY implements a simple and less knowledge-required random selection technique \b{for generating negative samples}, but it does not ensure that they do not belong to the normal set.
+Although TADDY demonstrates its effectiveness on six real-world graph datasets, while AddGraph uses only two social network datasets, TADDY still remains several issues.
+First, TADDY implements a random selection technique for generating negative samples, but it does not ensure that they do not belong to the normal set.
 Hence, its negative sampling approach is less reliable than AddGraph.
-Second, given the random selection technique of TADDY, the bias can easily occur when the negative sample set is not sufficiently large to represent the full distribution of negative pairs (i.e., the distribution of negatives can be skewed); hence, additional sampling techniques are required.
-Lastly, it employs a binary CE loss to distinguish normal edges from negative edges; however, as is denoted in AddGraph, since it is not guaranteed that all generated negative samples are \b{actual non-normal}, using a strict loss (e.g., CE) is inappropriate for distinguishing them.
+Second, given the random selection technique of TADDY, the bias can easily occur when the negative sample set is not sufficient to represent the full distribution of negative pairs; hence, additional sampling techniques are required.
+Lastly, it employs a CE loss to distinguish normal edges from negative edges; however, as denoted in AddGraph, since it is not guaranteed that all generated negative samples are actual non-normal, using a strict loss (e.g., CE) is inappropriate.

-It is also worth mentioning that the major challenge in both AddGraph and TADDY is that they consider the generated negative samples as \b{actual} abnormal samples\b{.
-This is while there is no access to the actual abnormal data during the training phase, and the generated negative samples are created based on the given normal data.
-This limits the methods' performance as the generated negative samples might be just a variation of the normal data or just a subset of the possible abnormal distribution, resulting in biased representation learning for the actual abnormal data.}
+The major challenge of both AddGraph and TADDY is that they consider the generated negative samples as actual abnormal samples since there is no access to the actual abnormal data during training, and the generated negative samples are created based on the given normal data.
+This limits the methods' performance as the generated negative samples might be just a variation of the normal data or a subset of the possible abnormal distribution, resulting in biased representation learning for the actual abnormal data.

-\b{Very recent studies in unsupervised G-TSAD \cite{ho2022self,hadi2023vehicle} aimed at handling these challenges by recognizing that the negative samples generated based on the normal data may differ from the actual abnormal data that will be observed in the testing phase.
-These methods shed light on the CL for anomaly detection; they demonstrate that discriminating the positive and negative pairs in the training phase through minimizing the contrastive loss is just for providing a less noisy and more reliable representation space for the \emph{normal} data as all the negative samples are created from normal data -- in other words, the generated negative samples are just a transformation of the normal data, not an actual abnormal sample.}
+Very recent studies \cite{ho2022self,hadi2023vehicle} have addressed these challenges by recognizing that the negative samples generated based on the normal data may differ from the actual abnormal data that will be observed in the test phase.
+These methods demonstrate that discriminating the positive and negative pairs during training through minimizing the contrastive loss is just for providing a less noisy and more reliable representation space for the \emph{normal} data as all the negative samples are created from normal data -- in other words, the generated negative samples are just a transformation of normal data, not an actual abnormal sample.